 Every little bit helps.

-The final collection of registrations at our second event
+Collect final registrations at our second event

 Our second event followed the same formula as the first, though with much better planning.
 Although the event was only one day, we had another 34 physical sign-ups.
 This brought our physical memberships up to 147 and digital sign-ups to 36.